-In order to entice us to purchase subscriptions, online learning platforms such as Coursera offer potential students free trial periods, giving us a glimpse inside the platform ecosystem so we can decide if it’s well suited to our interests and learning style.
+To entice us to purchase subscriptions, online learning platforms such as Coursera offer potential students free trial periods, giving us a glimpse inside the platform ecosystem so we can decide if it’s well suited to our interests and learning style.

-If you’re really dedicated, and you’ve got some free time on your hands, you may even get through an entire course during Coursera’s free trial, but can you pick yourself up a certificate if you’re yet to pay for any services?
+If you’re dedicated, and you’ve got some free time on your hands, you may even get through an entire course during Coursera’s free trial, but can you pick yourself up a professional certificate if you’re yet to pay for any services?

 What Are The Risks When Trying To Claim A Free Certificate?

-In fact, if you have enough spare time, you can complete multiple courses before the trial period expires.
+If you have enough spare time, you can complete multiple courses before the trial period expires.

 Sounds pretty good, right?
-Well, yeah, it’s great, but do bear in mind that, and I quote, “If you complete a course during the free trial period, Coursera reserves the right to require you to pay for a one-month subscription in order to receive a course, and/or specialization certificate.”
+Well, yeah, it’s great, but do bear in mind that, and I quote, “If you complete a course during the free trial period, Coursera reserves the right to require you to pay for a one-month subscription to receive a course, and/or specialization certificate.”

 As you can tell from this statement, the claiming of free certifications is being cracked down on by Coursera (see also ‘What Is Coursera Plus?‘), but it might not be an impossibility.